“Uncovering hidden supply to meet pent-up demand is the magic behind some of today’s most exciting start-ups.”

 I read that opening phrase in a Heard on the Street WSJ Article by Rolfe Winkler last week and it stuck with me.
 It’s not a particularly new idea, but it is elegant, simply stated, and true.

-In simplest terms, a broker brings together buyers and sellers.
-A broker can be a person or it can be a facility, it is a go-between function for give and take — introductions, descriptive information, negotiation, resolution.
+In the simplest terms, a broker brings together buyers and sellers.
+A broker can be a person or it can be a facility.
+It is a go-between function for give and take—introductions, descriptive information, negotiation, resolution.
 The act of brokering can be formal and compensated with paid commissions or informal and somewhat ephemeral.